Jake Sully: Avatar: The Way of Water (2022)

 More than a decade after the Na'vi repelled the human invasion of Pandora, Jake Sully lives as chief of the Omaticaya clan and has raised a family with Neytiri including sons Neteyam te Suli Tsyeyk'itan (Neteyam Sully) and Lo'ak te Suli Tsyeyk'itan (Lo'ak Sully), daughter Tuktirey "Tuk" te Suli Neytiri'ite (Tuk Sully), adopted daughter Kiri te Suli Kìreysì'ite (Kiri Sully) who was born from Grace Augustine's inert avatar, and a human boy named Miles Quaritch "Spider" Socorro, the son of Colonel Miles Quaritch who was unable to be transported to Earth due to his young age.
 The RDA return to Pandora and erect a new main operating base named Bridgehead City to prepare Pandora for colonization.
-Also arriving are Recombinants, Na'vi avatars implanted with the minds and memories of deceased RDA marines including Quaritch, who serves as their leader.
+Also arriving are Recombinants, Na'vi avatars implanted with the minds and memories of deceased RDA mercenaries including Quaritch, who serves as their leader.

 Jake initiates a guerilla campaign against the RDA supply lines, but Quaritch captures his children.
 Jake and Neytiri arrive and free most of them, but Spider is taken by Quaritch, who recognizes him as his son.
 Aware of the danger Spider's knowledge of his whereabouts poses to their safety, Jake and his family exile themselves from the Omaticaya and retreat to the Metkayina reef people clan at Pandora's eastern seaboard, where they are given shelter, even though some tribesmen consider them to have "demon blood" for their genetic human heritage.
 The family learns the ways of the reef people, Kiri develops a spiritual bond with the sea and its creatures, and Lo'ak befriends Tsireya, the daughter of clan chief Tonowari and his wife Ronal.